skarokin/grammaCy/README.md

 some parts of this project are inspired by "Grammar Checking with Dependency Parsing: A Possible Extension for LanguageTool" (Maxim Mozgovoy)

 ### whats the point?
-rule-based systems are desirable for speed, flexibility, and also because they can generate a suggestion very quickly

-but... rule-based systems fail to keep up with the nuances of natural language

-by using a dependency parser, we can ensure our rule-based system keeps up with the nuances of natural language

-thus, we have an accurate, fast, and flexible grammar checker
+rule-based systems are desirable for speed and flexibility. they can also very quickly generate suggestions and are easy to debug. but... rule-based systems fail to keep up with the nuances of natural language. by using a dependency parser, we can ensure our rule-based system keeps up with the nuances of natural language. thus, we have an accurate, fast, and flexible grammar checker that generates suggestions quickly and is easy to debug.

 ### how it works
 - run input sentence through a POS tagger and dependency parser